DriveChina

 MG

-Already established in other markets, MG (owned by SAIC) may bring the popular MG4 hatchback and ZS EV crossover.
+Already established in other markets, MG (owned by SAIC) may bring the popular MG4 hatchback and MG ZS EV crossover.

 ORA/GWM